lumliolum/lumliolum.github.io/_posts/2024-2-10-two-stage-object-detection.md

 ### FEATURE EXTRACTION

+I will not discuss much about selective search (I don't understand how that thing works).
+This algorithm generates usually 2000 proposals.

+What I mean when I say generate is that for an input image, it will give us 2000 $(x, y, h, w)$ where $(x, y)$ denotes the top-left coordinate and $(h, w)$ denotes the height and width of proposal.
+The idea is that these location can have object in them.
+There are lot of algorithms that can do this task and selective search is one of them.

-I will not discuss much about selective search (I don't understand how that thing works) but assumming that we have region proposals, we resize them to (227, 227) and then passed to CNN network (Alexnet, vggnet etc) to get the vector representation of the proposal.
+Assumming that we have region proposals, we resize them to (227, 227) and then passed to CNN network (Alexnet, vggnet etc) to get the vector representation of the proposal.

 The feature extractor is usually pretrained on image-net and then finetuned on region proposals.
 The finetuning stage is called domain specific fine-tuning.